Ben-Doyle44/Ben-Doyle44.github.io/content/post/anthem/index.md

 Question: What's the name of the Administrator?
 Answer: Solomon Grundy

-With this name we can assume the email address as the same format as the other one, the first letter of their first and last name followed by @anthem.com.
+With this name we can assume his email address has the same format as the other one, the first letter of their first and last name followed by @anthem.com.

 Question: Can we find find the email address of the administrator?
 Answer: SG@anthem.com